thebotmakes/pico_mp3/README.md

 Connections are:

 * Pico                 DFPlayer Mini
 * GP0 / UART TX        2 / RX
-* GP1 / UART RX.
-3 / TX
+* GP1 / UART RX        3 / TX
 * GP36 / 3V3OUT        1 / VCC
-* GP23 / GND.
-7 / GND            (note - this can be any ground on pico / either of the grounds on DFPlayer)
+* GP23 / GND           7 / GND         (note - this can be any ground on pico / either of the grounds on DFPlayer)

 Then pins 4 / 5 on DFPLayer go to left / right on outputs (I'm connecting up to amplifier via an audio jack) and 10 to ground on jack.